prithwish122/Game-Grants/README.md

  To empower game enthusiasts by providing a Web3 platform where they can receive donations to pursue their gaming passions and expand their reach. 🎮🌟

  ## Description:
- Game Grant is a Web3 platform that empowers game enthusiasts by allowing creators and artists to sell their game accounts while receiving donations.
-It’s a space where passion meets support, fostering gaming growth and reach. 🎮🌟
+ A Web3 platform empowering game enthusiasts to receive donations, fueling their passion and expanding their reach.
+It connects gamers with supporters, creating a community where dreams are realized through decentralized support, unlocking new opportunities in gaming. 🎮🌟

 Referred By HACKQUEST